dr-costas/mad-twinnet/README.md

 ### Welcome to the repository of the MaD TwinNet.

-If you know what you are doing, then jump ahead, get the **_pre-trained weights_** from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1164592.svg)](https://doi.org/10.5281/zenodo.1164592), get **_the paper code version from [here](https://github.com/dr-costas/mad-twinnet/releases/tag/Paper-code)_**, and start using the MaD TwinNet.
+If you want to reproduce the results of the paper and know what you are doing, then jump ahead, get the **_pre-trained weights_** from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1164592.svg)](https://doi.org/10.5281/zenodo.1164592), get **_the paper code version from [here](https://github.com/dr-costas/mad-twinnet/releases/tag/Paper-code)_**, and start using the MaD TwinNet.

 If you just need the **_results_**, you can get them from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1164585.svg)](https://doi.org/10.5281/zenodo.1164585) .

+If you want to re-train MaDTwinNet, then you can use the master branch, as it has the code based on the most up-to-date version of PyTorch.

 There is also an on-line demo of the MaD TwinNet at the [website of the MaD TwinNet](http://arg.cs.tut.fi/demo/mad-twinnet).